English

 (Applications will be accepted on a rolling basis up to three weeks prior to the start of each semester)

-The Masters of English Program offers students opportunities for advancing their personal and professional goals within a vibrant learning community.
+The Master of Arts in English (MA) program offers students opportunities for advancing their personal and professional goals within a vibrant learning community.
 We offer classes in literature, rhetoric, college teaching, and linguistics that emphasize active learning through engaged inquiry, research-based writing, and oral presentations.
 The program offers several opportunities for intellectual and professional development.
 All students take a Methods of Graduate Study course and work closely with a mentor on an MA thesis project.
 Eligible students can cultivate their teaching skills as adjuncts in CSI’s Writing Program.

 Two options are offered: concentration in Literature and concentration in Rhetoric.